jawerty/myAlgorithm/README.md

 # Version

-0.4.1
+0.5.0

 ## Todo (upcoming features)

 - ~~Firefox version~~ (complete)
 - ~~Ability to add your own sources by domain~~ (complete)
-- Topic reporting on Content items in feed
+- ~~Topic reporting on Content items in feed~~
+- More to come...

 (create GitHub issue or join discord if you have any feature requests)